DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.27.md

 ## Modules

-The DCE 5.0 Enterprise Package includes the following modules, which are plug-and-play on-demand to meet various application scenarios:
+The DCE 5.0 Enterprise Package includes the following modules, which are plug-and-play on-demand to meet various use cases:

 | Modules | Introduction | What's New |
 | ---------- | -------------------------------------- ---------------------------------- | --------------- ---------------------------------------------- |